Detailed Biography

 Born in Baltimore, Maryland, March 18

-Moved with his parents to Denver, Colorado
+Moved with his parents to Denver, Colorado1953

 Bill's brother Robert Benjamin was born (June 3)